Duoidal Structures for Compositional Dependence: Equivalence with duoidal structure maps

 Here $\Cat{P}$ is the operad for pointed sets, with just the identity and a single nullary operation, $\Cat{M}$ is the symmetric operad for monoids where $\Cat{M}_n$ has a single $n$-ary operation for each permutation of $n$ variables, and $\Cat{CM}$ is the symmetric operad for commutative monoids where $\Cat{CM}_n$ has a single $n$-ary operation invariant under permutation of the variables.
 The associativity of $\otimes$ and $\tri$ in physical duoidal expressions is encoded by $\Cat{CM}$ and $\Cat{M}$, and the shared unit is encoded by identifying the nullary operations in the two copies via $\Cat{P}$.

-Given an expression $p$ with $n$ variables and additional expressions $p_1,...,p_n$ with mutually distinct variables, there is an expression denoted $p \circ (p_1,...,p_n)$ obtained by substituting $p_i$ into the $i$th variable of $p$ for $i=1,...,n$.
+Given a physical duoidal expression $p$ with $n$ variables and additional physical duoidal expressions $p_1,...,p_n$ with mutually distinct variables, there is a physical duoidal expression denoted $p \circ (p_1,...,p_n)$ obtained by substituting $p_i$ into the $i$th variable of $p$ for $i=1,...,n$.
 This is precisely the composition operation in the operad $\Cat{O}$.

 \begin{definition}[Duoidal structure maps] Morphisms between physical duoidal expressions with the same variables---which we call \emph{duoidal structure maps}---are inductively generated by the lax interchanger